Soluto/stitch/docs/authorization_spec.md

 1. Client requests a graphql query that includes a field that has a `@policy` directive.
 2. Server activates the policy resolver and reads the arguments with parameter injection.
 3. The resolver passes the args to a policy executor.
-   The policy executor invokes the right binding (see policy implementation contract) and manages the queries for the policy.
+   The policy executor invokes the right binding (see policy implementation contract) and manages the query for the policy.
 4. The policy executor should return true/false if the user has access or a string describing the failure.
 5. If the user has access, return the field value.
 Otherwise, return an error.

 ## Policy implementation contract

-The naive js contract can be implemented with a generator, that has a result of true/false and can yield queries.
+The naive js contract can be implemented with a generator, that has a result of true/false and can yield query.
 All queries and policy evaluation itself are memoized for a request context for same query/policy arguments.

 ```typescript